 - Online course delivery or use of digital assets in teaching student engagement, particularly for first-year classes.

 - Teaching classes with high proportions of Māori/Pasifika students and students for whom English is not their first language.

-- Development of collaborative work on courses between Centre for Academic Development, ITS, and teaching staff.
+- Development of collaborative work on courses between Centre for Academic Development, Digital Solutions, and teaching staff.

 - Teaching and assessing critical thinking and communication skills.

 - Delivery of courses asynchronously and/or to multiple campuses.